ckunderd/help-for-christmas/content/_index.md

 +++
-title = "Advocate"
-tagline = "Help Kids For Christmas"
+title = "Help Kids For Christmas" tagline = "Help Kids and Get Entered to Win 2 Free Lions Tickets!"
 +++

 This holiday season, Advocate has partnered with multiple trusted local organizations to ensure thousands of children facing difficult circumstances can have a wonderful Christmas.
-There are still many more children who need your help by December 20!
+There are still many more children who need your help **by December 20**!

 ## How it works: